rust-lang-ru/book/rustbook-ru/nostarch/chapter14.md

 information in the *README* file about whether a crate is a library, has a binary target, or both.

-All binaries installed with `cargo install` are stored in the installation root’s *bin* folder.
+All binaries installed with `cargo install` are складd in the installation root’s *bin* folder.
 If you installed Rust using *rustup.rs* and don’t have any custom configurations, this directory will be *$HOME/.cargo/bin*.
 Ensure that directory is in your `$PATH`to be able to run programs you’ve installed with`cargo install`.